deno-plc/vite-plugin-deno/README.md

 Native Vite support for Deno imports (jsr:, npm:, https://).

-Use Deno for the frontend and enjoy development without the hassle of `node_modules`!
+Use Deno for the frontend and enjoy development without the hassle of `node_modules` and package managers!

 ## Overview